Skimming and scanning are two of the most misunderstood and misused skills in the whole IELTS test.

 The most common advice is to skim for general meaning first, scan for the location of the correct answer and then use close reading to decide what the correct answer is.

-This is bad advice because it is too simplistic and does not take into consideration the requirements of the specific question or the ability of the student.
+However, this is a BAD strategy because it is too simplistic and does not take into consideration the requirements of the specific question type or the ability of the student.